-Next Version Editing is a small, freelance editing business based in Canberra.
-Owner Justine McNamara has extensive experience in academic and professional writing, having worked as a social worker, researcher and public servant.
-She has published numerous articles in academic journals and a wide range of reports and papers for a variety of audiences.
-She has a PhD in Social Work and Social Research, as well as a Graduate Certificate in Professional Writing (Editing).
+I am the owner of Next Version Editing, a small freelance editing business based in Canberra.
+I have extensive experience in academic and professional writing, having worked as a social worker, researcher and public servant.
+I have written numerous articles published in academic journals and a wide range of reports and papers for a variety of audiences.
+My qualifications include a PhD in Social Work and Social Research, as well as a Graduate Certificate in Professional Writing (Editing).
+I am accredited as an editor through the accreditation scheme run by the Institute of Professional Editors (IPEd).

-Justine has experience in editing academic and non-academic writing, and is happy to work with clients to come up with editing solutions that fit.
+I specialise in academic editing, and also have experience in editing non-academic writing.
+I am happy to work with clients to come up with editing solutions that fit.
 Next Version Editing offers competitive rates and operates with an ethos based on clear communication, efficient service and authentic advice.

 PhD, Accredited Editor